mickcrosse/mTRF-Toolbox/README.md

 ### TRF/STRF estimation

 Here, we estimate a 16-channel spectro-temporal response function (STRF) from 2 minutes of EEG data recorded while a human participant listened to natural speech.
 To map in the forward direction (encoding model), we set the direction of causality to 1.
-To capture the temporal dynamics of the cortical response, the STRF time lags are computed between -100 and 400 ms. The regularization parameter lambda is set to 0.1 to dampen fast oscillatory components (i.e., noise).
+To capture the entire STRF timecourse, the time lags are computed between -100 and 400 ms. The regularization parameter lambda is set to 0.1 to dampen fast oscillatory components (i.e., noise).

 ```matlab
 % Load example speech dataset